mozilla/gecko-dev/toolkit/components/telemetry/docs/data/crash-ping.rst

           LowCommitSpaceEvents: <num>, // Windows-only, present only if >0, number of low commit space events detected by the available memory tracker
           MainThreadRunnableName: <name>, // Optional, Nightly-only, name of the currently executing nsIRunnable on the main thread
           MozCrashReason: <reason>, // Optional, contains the string passed to MOZ_CRASH()
+          NimbusEnrollments: <enrollments>, // Optional, a comma-separated string that specifies the active Nimbus experiments and rollouts, as well as their branches.
           OOMAllocationSize: <size>, // Size of the allocation that caused an OOM
           ProfilerChildShutdownPhase: <string>, // Profiler shutdown phase
           PurgeablePhysicalMemory: <size>, // macOS-only, amount of memory that can be deallocated by the OS in case of memory pressure